1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 2. “Restore” mode

-Data volume restoration is an irreversible operation.
+Restoring the data volume is an irreversible operation.
 The data disk (vdb) will be replaced by the snapshot.
 At the end of the restoration, it will be necessary to remount the data volume so that your operating system refreshes the content.

 The following procedure and commands are provided for informational purposes only: